Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Conclusion

 \section{Conclusion}

 In this paper we initiate the study of fine-grained buy-many mechanisms.
 The motivation for our work stems from a simple observation: there exist distributions for which the buy-one revenue gap $\rev{\distD}/\brev{\distD}$ is unbounded, but for all distributions the buy-many revenue gap $\bmrev{\distD}/\brev{\distD}$ is finite.
 There is a wide worst-case revenue gap between optimal buy-many and optimal buy-one mechanisms, which begs the question: how much must we constraint the seller's choice of mechanism until the revenue gap becomes finite for all distributions?
 In order to answer this question, we introduce the concept of buy-$k$ mechanisms, those where the buyer can buy any multi-set of up to $k$ many menu choices.
 We show that buy-$n$ mechanisms are not much better than bundling.
-For all distributions $\distD$, the revenue from bundling recovers a $O(n^3)$ fraction of the optimal buy-$k$ revenue.
+For all distributions $\distD$, the revenue from bundling recovers a $O(n^2)$ fraction of the optimal buy-$n$ revenue when the buyer is additive and a $O(2^n\cdot n^2)$ fraction of the optimal buy-$n$ revenue when the buyer has an arbitrary monotone valuation.
 Our proof uses a recent framework proposed in~\cite{HartN17, PSW22} for buy-one mechanisms.
 While in those works, the framework has been used to produce examples of inapproximable distributions, our work shows that it can be used to prove approximation guarantees.
 Moreover, all our results hold for the case of an adaptive buyer.

-There are numerous questions for future work.
-Firstly, it would be interesting to understand whether or not Lemma~\ref{lem:LBnk} is tight.
-Any improvements to the approximation ratio would directly translate to improvements on Theorem~\ref{thm:MainN}.
-As observed earlier in the paper, Lemma~\ref{lem:UBnn} is tight.
-In addition, our techniques seem promising for the task of extending our results beyond additive valuations.